The Ultimate Guide to Nailing Your Logo Presentation for Clients

 • Social Media Presence: Check out their social media profiles.
 This is a goldmine for understanding their voice, how they interact with customers, and what content they share.
 Are they playful, informative, or authoritative?

 • Competitor Analysis: Take a peek at their competitors.
 What logos, taglines, and marketing strategies do they use?
-This helps you pinpoint what makes your client unique and identify gaps in the market they can fill.
+This helps you pinpoint what makes your client unique and identify market gaps they can fill.

 Understand the Audience